davidtwco/rfcs/text/0000-build-std/4-proposal.md

 replacement of the `builtin` source could be a way to support this in the future but it is not clear at this time what the exact use cases for doing this are and whether the Rust Project wishes to support this.
 For these reasons it is left as a possible future extension to this RFC.
+See
+[Allow `builtin` source replacement][future-source-replacement].

 ↩ [*Standard library dependencies*][standard-library-dependencies]